 There are several reasons why your tax return may take a little longer to process and lead to you being referred to Tax Topic 152.
 The following situations are among those reasons:

 - Application for an Individual Taxpayer Identification Number (ITIN) attached

 - Refunds from amended returns (refund usually received within 16 weeks of filing)

-- Requesting a refund of tax withheld on Form 1042-S by filing a Form 1040-NR (refund usually received within six months of filing)
+- Requesting a refund of tax withheld on Form 1042-S by filing a Form 1040-NR (refunds are usually received within six months of filing)